3ed/MPDKeys/README.md

 - MPDKeys::DO - notifications for key actions like: next, back, seek

 ## Any suggestions?
-- Maybe there is something that I will like, but your idea, not main.
+- Maybe there is something that I will like, but your ideas, not only my.